dfki-ric/traversability_generator3d/paper/paper.md

 # Statement of need

 Safe and efficient navigation requires robots to distinguish where they can move from where they cannot.
-This is especially critical for outdoor field robots, walking excavators, and planetary rovers that face slopes, steps, loose soil, or debris.Existing approaches often use 2.5D elevation maps [@fankhauser2018probabilistic] that store only one surface per XY cell, losing critical information when multiple layers overlap, Voxel/octree maps [@hornung2013octomap] preserve 3D structure but are memory-intensive and less tailored for traversability, and purely semantic approaches [@cramer2018traversability; @wiesmann2021traversability] that classify terrain appearance but often neglect physical constraints like slope or robot footprint.
+This is especially critical for outdoor field robots, walking excavators, and planetary rovers that face slopes, steps, loose soil, or debris.
+Existing approaches often use 2.5D elevation maps [@fankhauser2018probabilistic] that store only one surface per XY cell, losing critical information when multiple layers overlap, voxel/octree maps [@hornung2013octomap] preserve 3D structure but are memory-intensive and less tailored for traversability, and purely semantic approaches [@cramer2018traversability; @wiesmann2021traversability] that classify terrain appearance but often neglect physical constraints like slope or robot footprint.

 `traversability_generator3d` addresses these limitations by: